 The summer heat for many people can be unbearable.
 Wearing leathers and riding a motorcycle running at 200+ degrees F makes that heat even worse.
 Racing in any weather condition is about strategy and calculation, so a sharp mind and fit body are essential to win races.
 Preventing the headaches, cramps, fatigue and loss of focus is easily accomplished when you have a plan in place before the weekend starts.
 Knowing what to pack in your cooler before the weekend is a crucial element to getting to the top of the podium at your next race.

 Team owner Dr. Laura Ellis with her AXcess Racing riders, Brandon Paasch (left) and Jackson Blackmon (right), during the 2016 MotoAmerica weekend at Utah Motorsports Campus.
+Riding an AXcess Racing racebike, Paasch won the 2016 MotoAmerica KTM RC Cup Championship with seven race wins and a total of 16 podium finishes in 17 races.
 Photo by David Swarts.

 Racing Doctor: Who Is Laura Ellis, MD?